On eigenmeasures under Fourier transform: Introduction

 \section{Introduction}

-It is a well-known fact that the Fourier transform on $\RR$, more precisely its extension to the Fourier--Plancherel transform on the Hilbert space $L^2 (\RR)$, is a unitary operator of order~$4$, with eigenvalues $\{ 1, \ii, -1, -\ii \}$.
-A complete basis of eigenfunctions can be given in terms of the classic Hermite functions \cite[Thm.~57]{T}; see below for our notation and conventions.
-The corresponding statement for $L^2 (\RR^d)$ can easily be derived from here, and is helpful in many applications of the Fourier transform \cite{Wiener, DK}.
-Further, eigenfunctions of Fourier cosine and sine transforms as well as Hankel, Mellin and various other integral transforms have been studied \cite[Ch.~IX]{T}, in the setting of different function spaces.
-Clearly, these results can be reformulated in the realm of \emph{finite}, absolutely continuous measures.
-This point of view obviously harvests the self-duality of the locally compact Abelian group $\RR^d$.
+It is a well-known fact that the Fourier transform on $\RR$, more precisely its extension to the Fourier--Plancherel transform on the Hilbert space $\cH=L^2 (\RR)$, is a unitary operator of order~$4$, with eigenvalues $\{ 1, \ii, -1, -\ii \}$.
+A complete basis of eigenfunctions in $\cH$ can be given in terms of the classic Hermite functions \cite[Thm.~57]{T}.
+In physics, these functions are well known as the eigenfunctions of the classic harmonic oscillator in quantum mechanics, which is a self-adjoint operator on $\cH$ that commutes with the Fourier transform; see \cite[Sec.~34]{Dirac} as well as \cite{DK}, and Section~\ref{sec:prelim} for details and our conventions.

+The corresponding statement for $L^2 (\RR^d)$ can easily be derived from here, and is helpful in many applications of the Fourier transform \cite{Wiener, DK}, both in mathematics and in physics.
+More generally, eigenfunctions of Fourier cosine and sine transforms as well as Hankel, Mellin and various other integral transforms have been studied \cite[Ch.~IX]{T}, in the setting of different function spaces.
+Clearly, these results can be reformulated in the realm of \emph{finite}, absolutely continuous measures, and can be extended by taking limits in suitable topologies.
+This point of view obviously harvests the self-duality of the locally compact Abelian group $\RR^d$, while the important analogues for mutually dual pairs of groups, such as the integer lattice $\ZZ^d$ and the corresponding torus $\mathbb{T}^d$, lead to the theory of Fourier series and its applications \cite{Rudin,DK,Katz}, as well as to the discrete Fourier transform.